A Voice To Charm the Angels

 The Power of Music

-2016 found Brian busy in the studio recording a 32-track double CD “The Essential Collection” comprising all brand-new recordings from the past and present including a duet with Boy George.
+2016 found Brian busy in the studio recording a 32-track double CD “The Essential Collection” comprising all brand-new recordings from the past and present including a duet with Boy George of 'Christopher Street'.
 Brian maintains that “music is the language of emotion,” and after all his years performing and recording with Van Morrison, he favors the live shows above all else.
 “Van always said you’re only as good as your last gig.”

-Also in 2016, Brian began a challenging journey with cancer and he cites singing and performing as the motivation for staying positive.
+Also in 2016, Brian began the most challenging journey of his life with a cancer diagnosis and he cites singing and performing as the motivation for staying positive.
 “The gigs make everything worthwhile, the fans' support means the world to me,” he said.
 “If anything, the diagnosis and treatment has given me greater focus and determination to get through it all.
 Music is the ultimate healer and my voice has never let me down.”
 The same year, Brian’s iconic album “A Better Man” turned 20 and what better place to celebrate than on stage doing what he loves best.
 He performed the entire album in Dublin’s prestigious Vicar Street venue on October 13, 2016.

 In 2017, following a sell-out run at the Edinburgh Festival Fringe, he released the “Live at Vicar Street, Dublin” double CD and bonus DVD before heading to China for a tour with Secret Garden where they had a huge hit with Brian performing “You Raise Me Up."

-In June 2019 Brian completed a five-month chemotherapy chapter and was given the all clear…cancer free!
+In June 2019 Brian completed an exhaustive 6 month chemotherapy chapter and was gladly given the all clear…cancer free!
 During his period of healing, he wrote new songs which reflect his incredible journey.
 The result: the poignant and inspiring EP aptly entitled “Recovery.”
-He performed these new songs for the first time at the 2019 Edinburgh Festival Fringe.
+He performed these new songs for the first time at the 2019 Edinburgh Fringe Festival.

 It has long been a desire of Brian’s to perform at New York’s famed Carnegie Hall.
-He realized that dream on December 9, 2019 and had the 3,000 plus standing-room-only crowd in the palm of his hand as they sang along with him.
+He realised that dream on December 9, 2019 and had the 3,000 plus SRO crowd in the palm of his hand as they sang along with him.